santoshndri25/RGB_extraction_correction_code/README.md

 - Prepare the color checker chart images for calibration.

 ### 2. Run the Code
 - Specify the color checker chart image path, measured RGB values file (for saving and retrieving during further operations), and reference RGB values file in the script.
+- While executing code in the Bash, the generated images need to be closed to maintain code flow.
+These images allow the user to verify whether the code is correctly extracting the
+  colors from the patches.
+Once confirmed, the user should close the image.
+In Python, these images are generated in a single step and displayed in the console.
+There is no need to close the images manually.
 - Execute the script to extract RGB values and perform camera calibration.
 - The corrected RGB values will be saved as an Excel file.

 ### 3. Model Selection
 - The script automatically evaluates Linear, Quadratic, and Cubic models for each RGB channel.
+- While executing the code in Bash, the generated graphs/ plots must be closed to maintain the code flow.
+These plots allow the user to verify whether the modeling is accurate.
+Once confirmed, the user should close the plots.
+2. In Python, these plots are generated in a single step and displayed in the console.
+There is no need to close the plots manually
 - The model with the highest R² and lowest RMSE is selected for correction.

 ## Example